robocomp/web/gsoc/2021/posts/alejandro_fernandez/post06.md

 ## Improving the testing of the model

-I thought that the interface to test images with the models was not very good so I decided to do a better one using the library [Gradio](https://github.com/gradio-app/gradio) that is only used for this test so it will not be regsitered in the requirements.txt of LearnBlock.
+I thought that the interface to test images with the models was not very good so I decided to do a better one using the library [Gradio](https://github.com/gradio-app/gradio) that is only used for this test so it will not be registered in the requirements.txt of LearnBlock.

         import numpy as np
         import tensorflow as tf